dwvisser/favorite-linux-tools/README.md

 ### Candidates

-These look promising, but I haven't really tried them yet:
+These look promising, but I haven't really made up my mind about them yet:

+* [exa](https://github.com/ogham/exa) - Fancy `ls` replacement implemented in
+  Rust.
+I like that it defaults to colorful output with human readable file sizes.
+  It has a `--git` option that if you are in a worktree, shows Git status of files and folders.
+My hangup is that it doesn't really have a good install experience prior to Ubuntu 20.10 (where it has `apt` support).
+I have downloaded the Linux executable and put it in *~/.local/bin*, and run its accompanying Bash completion script in my *.bashrc* too.
 * [nb](https://github.com/xwmx/nb) - CLI-based notebook that utilizes Git and can sync your notes using a remote git repository.
 * [zellij](https://github.com/zellij-org/zellij) - Rust-based "batteries included"